-I’ve learned a lot about what men want in my almost 10 years of helping women find love after 40.
+I’ve learned a lot about what men want in my 10+ years of helping women find love after 40.
 (As always, I’m only talking about mature, high-integrity, relationship-minded men.
 We don’t care about any others, right?)

-Well, here’s your chance to, once again, here what men want…straight from a man.
+Well, here’s your chance to learn more about what men want…straight from a man.

 This post lays it out pretty straight about what a Good Man wants.
 And it’s written by a man…the kind you keep telling me you’re looking for.